 Your Transplant Coordinator will work closely with you to ensure that your evaluation is completed as quickly as possible.
 This should take no longer than 90 days in most circumstances, and many times the evaluation can be completed in much less time.
-If you do not complete your testing within this time frame, your Transplant Coordinator will try to determine the reasons for the delay and try to help you complete your evaluation.
+If you do not complete your testing within this timeframe, your Transplant Coordinator will try to determine the reasons for the delay and try to help you complete your evaluation.
 If you do not complete your evaluation, despite multiple attempts to contact you or assist you to do this, your case may be closed for lack of responsiveness.

-If you are being evaluated for a pancreas transplant, either simultaneous kidney-pancreas (SPK), a pancreas alone, or pancreas after kidney (PAK), you will follow the same evaluation process.
-However, additional testing may be needed to determine your eligibility for this surgery.
+If you are being evaluated for a pancreas transplant, either simultaneous kidney-pancreas (SPK) or pancreas after kidney (PAK), you must first complete the evaluation process for kidney transplant.
+You will then be scheduled to see the pancreas team for evaluation and education about pancreas transplantation at a separate time.